-Where is Sparkles?
-When will she return?
-Is she coming today?
-Our guess is, you’re no stranger to curious questions from your little ones about their favorite Christmas visitor as the Christmas season draws near.
+At Christmas, there’s one question every child is asking – when does the Elf on the Shelf® come back?
+Are they coming today?
+Our guess is, you’re no stranger to curious questions from your little ones about their favourite Christmas visitor as the Christmas season draws near.
 Not to worry—we’ve got the answers you’ve been looking for!

 - Their training was extended.
 Scout Elves undergo extensive training to prepare for Scout Elf Return Week and sometimes they may need a little extra time to study their flight route or perfect their skills using a Peppermint Grappling Hook.
 Your elf will be back soon—and more prepared for the holidays than ever before!